-Daylilies, also known as hemerocallis, are easy to fit into so many types of gardens—from formal to informal to mass plantings on hillsides.
+Daylilies, also known as hemerocallis, are easy to fit into so many types of gardens--from formal to informal to mass plantings on hillsides.
 Often called the "perfect perennial," these sun-loving perennials are easy to grow and, once established, drought tolerant.
-Daylilies grow best when planted in full sun or partially shaded areas that receive several hours of direct sunlight each day.
-Thanks to modern breeding efforts, today's gardener can choose from so many varieties of daylilies—including ones with multiple colors, ruffling and reblooming qualities.
-In the garden, daylilies have so many uses.
-Choose shorter daylilies for along the edge of a flowerbed.
-Select a few showy daylilies for your mixed perennial flowerbed.
-Or, plant them in large groups for a stunning display.
+Daylily bulbs grow best when planted in full sun or partially shaded areas that receive several hours of direct sunlight each day.
+Thanks to modern breeding efforts, today's gardener can choose from so many varieties of daylilies--including ones with multiple colors, ruffling, and reblooming qualities.
+In the garden, they have so many uses.
+Choose shorter varieties to plant along the edge of a flowerbed and select a few showy varieties for your mixed perennial flowerbed.
+Or, plant daylily bulbs in large groups for a stunning display.